peternmai/ProjectDrive16_17/index.md

 and we are extremely proud to see how much we have accomplished and learn throughout this short yet fast paced journey.

-As a result, we created this website as a way to not only showcase our work, but also shed light on the various challenges and struggles we encountered along the way as newcomers to the autonomous vehicle field, as well as how we chose to tackle each scenario.
+As a result, we have created this website as a way to not only showcase our work, but also shed light on the various challenges and struggles we encountered along the way as newcomers to the autonomous vehicle field, as well as how we chose to tackle each scenario.
 We hope this site will provide helpful insights